awslabs/ec2-spot-labs/workshops/ec2-spot-fleet-web-app/README.md

 5\.
 In **Scaling policies**, change the **Target metric** to *Application Load Balancer Request Count Per Target*.

 6\.
-This will show a new field **Application Load Balancer target group**.
+This will show a new field **ALB target group**.
 Select the **Target Group** created in the earlier step.

 7\.
 Leave the rest of the settings as **default**.

 8\.
 Click **Save**.

 You have now attached a target based automatic scaling policy to your Spot Fleet to allow it to scale for peak demand.
+You can check out the associated CloudWatch alarms in the [CloudWatch console](https://console.aws.amazon.com/cloudwatch/home?region=us-east-1#).

 ### 5\.
 Test the web app